-He chalked the odd moment up to physical strain and exhaustion.
+Kabuto chalked the odd moment up to physical strain and exhaustion.

 The day after Naruto woke in his own body and timeline, he was not allowed to have very many visitors, or even get out of bed.
 Only Sakura was there after he fell asleep again.

-Naruto would be glad when his strength got back to normal.
+Naruto would be glad when his strength was back to normal.
 It was quiet and boring, having to stay in bed and see hardly anyone.
 He was grateful not to be entirely alone, but Sakura mostly just sat and read a book.

-Naruto was surprised when Jiraiya came back to visit him that evening, after just that morning, when he had acted too busy to hang around.
+Naruto was surprised when Jiraiya came to visit him that evening, after just that morning, when he had acted too busy to hang around.

 "How is it going?
 I see Tsunade hasn't had to put the restraints on you yet!"
 Jiraiya's jovial voice came from the door, and Naruto and Sakura looked up at him.
-Sakura stood up from her chair.
+Sakura stood from her chair.